wesayhowhigh/docs/docs/plugins/october/site-map/intro.md

 ## Troubleshooting

-+ Duplicate URLs in the sitemap, if there are duplicates entries for the first menu item in each menu entry, please update the plugin version to `v2.1.0` (`composer require jump/oc-site-map-plugin:~2.1`)
++ **Duplicate URLs in the sitemap**: If there are duplicates entries for the first menu item in each menu entry, please update the plugin version to `v2.1.0` (`composer require jump/oc-site-map-plugin:~2.1`)